CI/CD Pipeline using Jenkins and Gogs

 Jenkins and Gogs img11

 In this job, we are executing a bash script to deploy the code into the application server.
-So we need string parameters to pass into the bash script as a argument.
+So we need string parameters to pass into the bash script as an argument.

-So select the option “This project is parameterised” under Gogs webhook
+• So select the option “This project is parameterized” under Gogs webhook

-Specify the directory name in the application server to which git pull happens for code deployment.
+• Specify the directory name in the application server to which the git pull happens for code deployment.

 Pipeline img12